snackCake/docs/Broadleaf-Concepts/Key-Aspects-and-Configuration/Merge-Configuration.md

 ## Merging Spring MVC Application Contexts

-For servlet-level application context files, the second strategy described above is not applicable, as there is no special ContextLoader to process the XML.
+For servlet-level application context files, **Strategy 2** described above is not applicable, as there is no special ContextLoader to process the XML.
 However, the first strategy is still applicable for any beans that utilize the new FactoryBean approach.